president of council

 Bill has an extensive history of board service, including serving as a board member of the Tri-County Board of Recovery and Mental Health Services and the Miami County Community Action Council.
-He also served as President of the Board of Directors of Mainstreet Piqua, Inc. and is currently serving as Board Secretary of the Council on Rural Service Programs, Inc. and the Miami County Continuum of Care.
+He also served as President of the Board of Directors of Mainstreet Piqua, Inc. and is currently serving as Vice President of the Council on Rural Service Programs, Inc. and the Miami County Continuum of Care.
 Bill also is a founding member of Neighborlink Miami Valley, Inc. and the Miami County Food Insecurity Alliance, Inc.

 A strong foundation for a career in public service